datatalkbv/datatalkbv.github.io/docs/eula.md

 ## 6. User-Generated Content

-6.1 Ownership: You retain your rights to any content you submit, post or display on or through the Service ("User Content").
+6.1 Ownership: You retain all rights, title, and interest in and to any content you submit, post or display on or through the Service ("User Content").
+DataTalk claims no ownership rights over your User Content and will never use your User Content to train AI models or improve our Services beyond providing them directly to you.

-6.2 License Grant: By submitting, posting or displaying User Content on or through the Service, you grant DataTalk a worldwide, non-exclusive, royalty-free license to use, reproduce, adapt, publish, translate and distribute such User Content for the purpose of providing and improving the Service.
+6.2 Limited License Grant: By submitting, posting or displaying User Content on or through the Service, you grant DataTalk a limited, worldwide, non-exclusive, royalty-free license to use, reproduce, adapt, publish, translate and distribute such User Content solely for the purpose of providing the Service to you.
+This license is strictly limited to operating, maintaining, and improving the Service for your direct benefit.

 6.3 Representations and Warranties: You represent and warrant that you have all rights, power, and authority necessary to grant the rights granted herein to any User Content that you submit.